 Federal and state weight regulations help prevent overloading, a common offense in trailering.
 Overloaded trailers can cause unsafe conditions leading to roadway accidents.
 They can also cause tire damage, as well as premature axle and bearing failure.

 Conducting a detailed weight analysis before using a low-boy trailer will prevent overloading.
-First, drivers should know the trailer’s gross vehicle weight rating (GVWR) and towing vehicle gross combination weight rating (GCWR).
+First, drivers should know the trailer’s gross vehicle weight rating (GVWR) and towing truck gross combination weight rating (GCWR).
 The GVWR refers to the weight capacity of the vehicle alone.
 GCWR is a weight rating for both the vehicle and a hitched trailer.

 To determine the available payload, users also need to know the curb weight of the empty trailer plus the curb weight of the towing vehicle.
 Curb weight refers to the total weight of an empty vehicle.